Ted Galdi: Bestselling Author

 Funnel Stages

 • YouTube can be used for the top, middle, and bottom of the funnel.
-It may not be as effective for the top of the funnel as TikTok, however, since YouTube videos are often much longer than TikTok ones, plus can have a link in the description, YouTube can be more effective than TikTok at the bottom of the funnel.
+For authors, it may not be as effective for the top of the funnel as TikTok, however, since YouTube videos are often much longer than TikTok ones, plus can have a link in the description, YouTube can be more effective than TikTok at the bottom of the funnel.

 Post Types